Khumbu Region | Max Elevation 6,476m | Challenging

 Today is a critical acclimatization day.
 To get used to the low oxygen levels, we will spend the day in the nearby Namche Bazaar.
 For that, we can do a short trip to the museum that showcases the customs of the Sherpa people.
 In addition to it, we'll trek up to the Syangboche airport and Everest View Hotel, which has been listed as one of the world's highest hotels.
 From this point, we get spectacular views of the Himalayas, including Mount Everest and its neighboring peaks.
 After completing the short trip, we will return to Namche Bazaar for an overnight stay.

-During the climb, your meals is cooked by our Sherpa Cook, and support team.
-They prepare fresh, hygienic food, and boil the water for drinking.
+During the Climb: Meals are cooked by our Sherpa Cook and support team.
+They prepare fresh, hygienic food and boil all drinking water.

 This is a Tough+ trek.
 It is activity level 9 with 16 days walking and full porterage throughout.
 The maximum altitude is 6,189m (or 5,545m without Island Peak) and the average is 3,680m.
 There are some steep ascents and descents and some narrow trails.
 As this trek also ascends to very high altitudes participants should be confident of their physical fitness and must have previous experience of trekking at altitude and in snow.